1fexd/AntiWebView/README.md

 https://github.com/1fexd/AntiWebView/assets/58902674/7137325d-7e86-4140-99d7-38022a7b76b8

-The browser in this case is set to another app of mine, [LinkSheet](https://github.com/1fexd/LinkSheet), which restores the Android <12 Url-App-Link Chooser
+The default browser in this case is set to another app of mine, [LinkSheet](https://github.com/1fexd/LinkSheet), which restores the Android <12 Url-App-Link Chooser